SilentNightSound/GI-Model-Importer/Guides/MonaWalkthrough.md

 These instructions can be generally applied to remove any part of the mesh, though in some cases there will be a hole in the model underneath (especially for larger objects) - a walkthrough on how to patch mesh holes will come later.

 1. Ensure 3DMigoto and the 3DMigoto Blender plugin are installed (see [README](../README.md) on main github page)
-2. Download the Mona character files and hash_info.json from the CharacterData folder of this repo.
+2. Download the Mona character files from the CharacterData folder of https://github.com/SilentNightSound/GI-Model-Importer-Assets.
 Your folder should look like this:

 <img src="https://user-images.githubusercontent.com/107697535/175789338-b187f6c6-2d6d-4a97-beb2-6cccdd556e2d.png" width="800"/>